Susanna Wesley: Mother of Methodism

 "I am who I am because of my mom."
 Real people talk about how their mothers modeled Christ just by being themselves.
 Grab a tissue.
 View

-United Methodist Anna Jarvis led a successful campaign in the early 1900s to have Mother's Day recognized as a national holiday.
+Ann Jarvis had the idea and her daughter Anna led a campaign in the early 1900s to have Mother's Day recognized as a national holiday.
 Read More